Could You Be In An Abusive Relationship and Not Know It?

 2) Broken Promises: Making promises to do certain things or to change, then denying ever making them.
 Justifying not keeping promises or forgetting promises that have been made.

 3) Cover-ups: Doing a molehill of good to cover up a mountain of bad.
-The Alleged Perpetrator may volunteer at the local church or charity to make up for the abusive behavior at home.
+The abuser may volunteer at the local church or charity to make up for the abusive behavior at home.

 4) Crazy Making Behaviors: Intentionally distorting reality for the purpose of making the victim feel confused or “crazy.”
 Typically, a mix of passive aggressive behaviors that are meant to deflect and avoid responsibility.